Willow’s Dream: Trick Guinea Pig

 Silent tricks means that mom gives me a hand gesture and I go do the trick.
 I’m working on the other ones too, but sometimes I need a word prompt or two, so mom doesn’t count it.

-I only need 15 tricks to get my Novice level, but mom wants to get at least 20 so if any don’t qualify for whatever reason, I’m backed up!
+I only need 15 tricks to get to Novice level, but mom wants to get at least 20 so if any don’t qualify for whatever reason, I’m covered!

 Plus, then I’m on my way to knowing intermediate tricks!